Balancing the Risks and Benefits of Kratom

 “Our system has already turned their back on people suffering from chronic pain, disregarding their quality of life.
 Now the government wants to have us suffer more.
 This is total bull,” wrote another poster.

-Under existing Ohio state law, kratom can only be sold in its natural, dried leaf or powdered form to people 18 years of age and older.
-Selling adulterated kratom is also illegal.
+Under existing Ohio state law, kratom can only be sold in its natural, dried leaf or powdered form.
+Selling synthetic or adulterated kratom is also illegal.

 Despite those safeguards, the Ohio Department of Health says kratom was found to be a cause of death in more than 200 overdose deaths in the state from 2019 to 2024.